-During the Winter or Summer Terms, with the prior approval of the thesis supervisor, the departmental PG Coordinator, the Associate Dean (PG) of the School, and PGSO, RPg students may engage in full-time research assistantship (RA) work within the University.
+During the Winter or Summer Terms, with the prior approval of the thesis supervisor, the departmental PG Coordinator, the Associate Dean (PG) of the School, and FYTGS, RPg students may engage in full-time research assistantship (RA) work within the University.
 In such cases, the PGS will be temporarily suspended during the period of employment as research assistants.
-Students who wish to take up an RA appointment should seek the prior approval of PGSO via their department before they commit themselves for Winter or Summer RA work.
+Students who wish to take up an RA appointment should seek the prior approval of FYTGS via their department before they commit themselves for Winter or Summer RA work.
 In addition, non-local RPg students must satisfy the conditions of their stay laid down by the Hong Kong Immigration Department.

 Further details can be found here.

 With the prior approval of the department, full-time research postgraduate students may have up to 21 calendar days’ leave in an academic year (1 September to 31 August).
 This leave is inclusive of Saturdays, Sundays and public holidays that lie within the leave period.
 Those who arrive late will have their annual leave pro-rated.